 Unzip Into a Folder

-By default, the unzip command extracts the ZIP’s contents into the current directory.
-Instead of polluting the current directory with extracted files, you may unzip the files into a new folder using the unzip -d
+By default, the unzip command extracts the contents of the ZIP file into the current directory.
+Instead of polluting the current directory with extracted files, you may unzip the files into a new folder using the unzip -d flag:

 # “unzip -d” extracts the content into a directory